akashgunjegaon/Collaborative-distributed-science-guide/docs/wiki-guide/doi-generation.md

 ## What is a DOI?

-A DOI (Digital Object Identifier) is a _persistent_ (permanent) digital identifier for any object (data, model, code, etc.) that _uniquely_ distinguishes it from other objects and links to information (or metadata) about the object.
+A DOI (Digital Object Identifier) is a _persistent_ (permanent) digital identifier for any object (data, model, code, etc.) that _uniquely_ distinguishes it from other objects and links to information&mdash;metadata&mdash;about the object.
 See the doi Foundation's [What is a DOI](https://www.doi.org/the-identifier/what-is-a-doi/) for more information.

 ## How do you generate a DOI?